Muhliscm/deployed-/bike-sharing-kaggle/readme.md

 <h2> :book: Data Summary </h2>

-The data contained 7043 user details who used the service and some of them quit the service due to some issues.
+The training data contained 10,000 user details who used the service of the Capital Bikeshare program in Washington, D.C.
+Test data has 7379 user details

 The dataset contains the following information: